 - Itchy eyes

 - Burning sensation when blinking

 - Eye discoloration (pink or red hue in the white of your eye)

 - White or clear pus draining from eye

 - Excessive tearing (usually follows extended period of dry eyes)

 If you wear contact lenses, you should discontinue use and wear eyeglasses until the pink eye goes away.
 Viral or bacterial conjunctivitis can last anywhere from 5-6 days to 3-4 weeks, and certain irritants (contact lenses, fatigue, etc.) can prolong pink eye symptoms.

-Pink eye is an irritating yet highly treatable medical condition, and your local Urgent Care Extra can assist you today.
+Pink eye is an irritating yet highly treatable medical condition, and your local Banner Urgent Care can assist you today.
 Don’t wait for a primary care physician appointment – just walk right in to any one of our many healthcare facilities throughout Arizona.
-Convenient hours, flexible payment options and – most importantly – effective treatment make UCE your preferred clinic for the cure to conjunctivitis.
+Convenient hours, flexible payment options and – most importantly – effective treatment make Banner Urgent Care your preferred clinic for the cure to conjunctivitis.

-To find out more information on Urgent Care Extra, or to speak directly with one of our walk-in healthcare clinic professionals, please call our main office at (480) 988-9108.
+To find out more information on Banner Urgent Care, or to speak directly with one of our walk-in healthcare clinic professionals, please call our main office at (480) 988-9108.